NVIDIA/apex/examples/imagenet/README.md

 ```
 `NUM_GPUS` should be less than or equal to the number of visible GPU devices on the node.

+Optionally one can run imagenet with sync batch normalization by adding
+`--sync_bn` into the `args...`

 ## Example commands

 (note:  batch size `--b 256` assumes your GPUs have >=16GB of onboard memory)